 After listening back to the episode we realized how epic last year was for our team.
 Pandemic challenges aside, in the last 12-months we’ve realigned our business goals and come to better understand what our customers want from email marketing software.
-On the back of that we’ve designed and launched a new product: Vero Newsletters.
+On the back of that we’ve designed and launched a new product: Vero Connect.

 The beginning of a new year felt like the perfect opportunity to share how we turned 80 user interviews, hundreds of hours of brainstorming and some epic Miro boards into a new category for email marketing.